 Nasturtium is native to South America.
 It is somewhat succulent and usually a trailing plant with long-stalked, roundish, flat leaves and fairly big yellow, orange or red spurred flowers.
 All parts are spicy-tasting.
-The leaves buds and flowers are used in salads and for vinegar.
-It is eaten for its antiseptic effect.
-It is cultivated from seed.
+The leaves, buds and flowers are used in salads and to flavour vinegar.
+It is eaten for its antiseptic effect, and is very high in vitamin C. It is cultivated from seed.